Neural models

 From Huggingface

-XPM Configxpmir.neural.huggingface.HFCrossScorer(*, checkpoint, hf_id, max_length)[source]
+XPM Configxpmir.neural.huggingface.HFCrossScorer(*, hf_id, max_length)[source]

 Load a cross scorer model from the huggingface